 When managing your weight, try to get most of your carbohydrates from low-GI foods at mealtimes, rather than lots of higher GI snacks.
 These will also keep your feeling fuller for longer.

 Where possible, eat meals as part of your recovery plan following your run, instead of adding in extra recovery snacks, which increase your total energy (calorie) intake for the day.
-This may take more planning to coincide runs with mealtimes.
+This may take more planning to coincide runs with mealtimes but will help you reach your goals.

 It is important to listen to your body on this one.
 Physiologically, your body can be ready to start training after a few days, especially as fitness levels are often greatly improved with endurance training.
 However, don't underestimate the fatigue you may experience over the following week.
 It is usually advisable for runners to have a break of a week to get a well earned physical, and psychological break from training, before lacing up the trainers again.